bensadikgoogle/CarbonFootprintDashboardCreator/README.md

 BILLING_TABLE  | Table id of billing export VIEW_PROJECT  | Project id of final view
 VIEW_DATASET  | Dataset id of final view
-* VIEW_NAME        Table id of final view
+VIEW_NAME  | Table id of final view
-* CURRENCY          Currency in the billing data
+CURRENCY | Currency in the billing data

+### 3. Click on the link and share the dashboard with your team